ProPythonCoderAya/ScreenSaver/README.md

 ## Licensing

-ScreenSaver is currently distributed as a **closed-source** binary application.

-> Source code is not currently distributed.
-All rights reserved © 2025 Ayaan.
+ScreenSaver is free software, licensed under the [GNU General Public License v3.0](./LICENSE).

+> You are free to use, modify, and redistribute this software, as long as your changes are also licensed under the GPL.

+© 2025 Ayaan Banday

 If you want to contribute, provide feedback, or report bugs, feel free to open an issue or reach out on GitHub.